docusign/native-ios-sdk/support-files/Integration-Troubleshooting.md

 ### Fix with the `Podfile`

-For an app that's integrating with the DocuSign SDK (prior to `v2.5`) could follow this section to resolve the `arm64` error or perform `pod update 'DocuSign'` to get `v2.5` or higher.
-Any Framework project that's integration with DocuSignSDK, follow the ["Fix with the `podspec`"](https://github.com/docusign/native-ios-sdk/blob/master/support-files/Integration-Troubleshooting.md#fix-with-the-podspec) below.
+An app integrating with the DocuSign SDK (before `v2.5` release) could follow this section to resolve the `arm64` error or perform `pod update 'DocuSign'` to get `v2.5` or higher.
+Any Framework project that's integrated with DocuSignSDK, follow the ["Fix with the `podspec`"](https://github.com/docusign/native-ios-sdk/blob/master/support-files/Integration-Troubleshooting.md#fix-with-the-podspec) below.

 First, update the `Podfile` `post_install` section at the end of the Podfile with the following snippet.
-This would exclude `arm64` architecture for all simulator builds.
+It would result in excluding `arm64` architecture for all simulator builds.

 ```
 # Add at the end of the `Podfile` to Exclude Architecture `arm64` for simulator builds